sj4nes/validate/README.md

 # Validate

-A library to easily validate user input
+A library to easily validate user input.
+Forked in order to update the `regex` dependency.

 ## Usage